edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 !!! caution "Use with caution"
    This will clobber existing settings in provider, which is problematic if those settings were intentionally edited by hand.
 Typically only used during development.

+## Remote Service Hosts

+!!! edgey "EdgeX 3.1"
+    New in EdgeX 3.1

+`-rsh/--remoteServiceHosts <host names>`

+Sets the three host names required when running the service remotely so that it can connect to the core EdgeX services running on another system and also be connected to from those same core EdgeX services.

+`<host names>` must contain and only contain the following three host names in a comma separated string

+1. Host name of local system where the service is running
+2. Host name of the system where the core EdgeX services are running
+3. Host name to bind to for the internal WebServer for hosting the REST API

+!!! note
+    Each host name can be a known DNS host name or the IP address of the host

+!!! example - "Example setting Remote Service Hosts"
+    ```
+    --remoteServiceHosts 172.26.113.174,172.26.113.150,0.0.0.0
+    or
+    -rsh 172.26.113.174,172.26.113.150,localhost
+    ```

+Can be overridden with [EDGEX_REMOTE_SERVICE_HOSTS](http://localhost:8008/3.1/microservices/configuration/CommonEnvironmentVariables/#edgex_remote_service_hosts) environment variable.

 ## Developer Mode

 !!! edgey "EdgeX 3.0"